Master of Education in Early Childhood Special Education

 The MEd in Early Childhood Special Education encompasses theory, research and practice relating to children from birth to 5 years of age who experience developmental delays and disabilities.
 In addition to the degree, this program leads to an institutional recommendation for initial teacher certification or endorsement in Early Childhood Special Education-Birth to Five on an existing certificate from the Alaska Department of Education and Early Development (EED).

+The School of Education provides coursework through a variety of methodologies and delivery formats, including distance education.
 This program includes courses delivered by distance.
-Admitted students must have the technological knowledge and skills, and access to equipment to engage in distance learning.
+Candidates must have the technological knowledge, skills and access to equipment to engage in distance learning.